workingDog/nendohakari/README.md

 ### **The results**

-Swiping left brings the **results** pages, where all calculated values are displayed.
+Swiping left brings the **results** pages, where the clay information and all calculated values are displayed.
 Each **clay part** is displayed by its colour and is initially given a generic name.
 Taping on the name brings up the keyboard to edit the name.

 The results consist of the clay type and density selected, the scale used and the length/depth of the clay work.
-The calculated area of the drawing is shown and finally the calculated weight of the clay by each part is displayed.
+The calculated area of the drawing is shown and finally the calculated weight of the clay for each part is displayed.

 The results are aggregated results, that is, parts with the same colour are added together to give you the total amount of clay required for that particular colour.
-The results also takes into account subtracting all enclosed parts from the larger enclosing part.
+The results also takes into account subtracting all enclosed parts.

 ![nendo4](images/v4.png)

+### **Saving the results**

+The rightmost button is the **share** button.
+Pressing this button brings up the typical **share** functions.
+From these, you can select printing, saving and sharing the **Nendo Hakari** document as a pdf file.
+The document includes the drawings and the results pages.

 # Nendo Hakari assist